 We Need to Talk About Cosby

 Though centered on Cosby, the series transcends the individual to become a reflection on society, an introspective on the powerful, and significantly, a discourse on victims and silencing.
 Through a mix of interviews, archival footage, and candid commentary, it manages to tear down the illusions of television fame, reminding us that our heroes are never as perfect as we like to imagine them.
 Showtime's We Need to Talk About Cosby promises to instigate crucial dialogues about fame, power, race, and the responsibility of media, making it a must-watch for those invested in cultural discussions.

-We Need to Talk About Cosby is a series that is currently running and has 1 seasons (4 episodes).
-The series first aired on January 30, 2022.
+We Need to Talk About Cosby is a series that ran for 1 seasons (4 episodes) between January 30, 2022 and on Showtime

+We Need to Talk About Cosby